LanceNoble/pooxle/README.md

 # pooxle
-Web app where people can doodle pixel art and share it with others
+Web app where people can doodle pixel art and share it with others <br>
+## To-Do
+1. Rebuild with Express
+2. Add account system